techidaily/site-games-able/source/_posts/harmonic-heroes-mobile-apps-for-music-trivia-greatness.md

  It also offers a link to the song on Spotify if you happen to love the featured song, which is yet another brilliant detail in Heard-It that makes it an excellent option for any music buff.

-**Download:** Hear-It Music Trivia Game for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU43416/https://play.google.com/store/apps/details?id=com.KingCatGames.HeardIt&hl=en&gl=US) (Free, in-app purchases available)
+**Download:** Hear-It Music Trivia Game for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU43416/https://play.google.com/store/apps/details?id=com.KingCatGames.HeardIt&hl=en&gl=US) (Free, in-app purchases available)

 ## 4 Top 90s Music Trivia Quiz Game